-Health promoter training: The approach and philosophy of CEPAFOS as a center for support and training in health is to serve communities through health promoter training and sharing of cultural knowledge.
-CEPAFOS addresses not only specific disease states, but also the individual, social, and economic factors that affect health.
-Health promoters are all chosen by their communities to be leaders in health.
-CEPAFOS supports the full autonomy of each community and provides this by using a model of community accompaniment.
-A rigorous training curriculum is combined with tools to address social needs.
-Health promoters that continue training can move on to be “multipliers” that then teach other communities and organize locally.
-The results are communities that are empowered to respond to the many threats to healthful ways of life with dignity and strength.
+Health promoter training: The approach and philosophy of CCC is to serve communities through health promoter training and sharing of cultural knowledge, to address not only specific disease states, but also the individual, social, and economic factors that affect health.
+CCC supports the full autonomy of each community and provide this by using a model of community accompaniment.
+The results are communities that are prepared to respond to the many threats to healthful ways of life with dignity and strength.

 Therapeutic garden of medicinal plants: This project, currently a work in progress, aims to expand the use of medicinal plants for the health and healing of local communities in the Isthmus of Tehuantepec.
-The goal is to train health workers on use of native plants for medicinal purposes, and to assist in cultivating medicinal gardens in local communities.
-The garden also serves broader educational, ecological and cultural purposes, raising awareness throughout the region about the medicinal properties of plants and preserving native seeds and species.
-Patients, community members, and visiting health workers will be able to learn about these native plants as they walk on quiet garden paths.
+The goal is to train health workers and communities that partner with CCC in the region on use of native plants for medicinal purposes, and to assist in cultivating medicinal gardens in local communities.
+The garden serves broader educational, ecological and cultural purposes, raising awareness throughout the region about the medicinal properties of plants and preserving native seeds and species.
+Patients, community members, and visiting health workers will be able to learn about these native plants.
 A bank of plants and seeds native to the region is currently being established for the preservation of knowledge and for communities to use to cultivate gardens.

 Recommended Reading: Teaching Rebellion: Stories from the Grassroots Rebellion in Oaxaca, Diana Denham, CASA Collective; Zapotec Renaissance, Howard Campbell; No Word for Welcome: The Mexican Village Faces the Global Economy, Wendy Call.